-Nonmembers must request permission to use all NACADA materials except for short cited quotations as noted under 'Permissions for Use in Scholarly Research' (see above).
-Request permission via email email@example.com.
+Nonmembers must request permission to use NACADA materials via email at firstname.lastname@example.org.

-Members* and nonmembers must secure written permission from NACADA to use or reprint copyrighted material for any use where end users are charged a fee.
+Current members* and nonmembers must secure written permission from NACADA to use or reprint NACADA copyrighted material for any use where end users are charged a fee.
 This includes uses in courses, Webinars, consultations, workshops etc. NACADA maintains the right to charge a fee for materials used in this manner.
-Request permission via email at firstname.lastname@example.org.
+Request permission via email at email@example.com

 Request permission to use NACADA materials by contacting NACADA at:

 NACADA Executive Office

 Manhattan, KS 66502-2912